-The Homebuyer Assistance Program will be open to new applications effective September 1, 2016 until further notice.
+The Homebuyer Assistance Program will be closed to accepting new applications effective November 14, 2016 until further notice.

 The Johnson County Housing Services Homebuyer Assistance Program is designed to assist low-to-moderate income Johnson County residents or persons who have been employed for at least two consecutive years in Johnson County with down payment/closing cost assistance towards the purchase of a home.
 The Program is made possible through the HOME Investment Partnership grant which is awarded to Johnson County Housing Services by the United States Department of Housing and Urban Development.

 What are the steps for completing the Homebuyer Assistance Program?

 - Attend Homebuyer Education Class from a HUD approved counseling agency.
 The class must be at least 4 hours long in a physical location and provide you with a certificate of completion at the conclusion of the class.
 Internet classes are not allowed.
 Reasonable accommodations can be made for those with accessibility issues.